pSeven Enterprise deployment¶

 -

-Send the Installation ID to your corresponding DATADVANCE or VAR account manager.
+Send the Installation ID to your corresponding pSeven SAS or VAR account manager.
 You shall receive the pSeven Enterprise license file for your Installation ID.

 - Having received your license file,